MCP Server

 <run_id>?" - The assistant calls

-get_runto confirm the status, thenlist_run_tasksto surface the failed step and its stderr. - If the output is noisy, use
+get_runto confirm the status, thenlist_run_tasksto surface the failed step and its stderr. - If one step needs deep inspection, call

 search_tasksto zero in on the error. - Fix the pipeline source and re-run.